 It has also been used by the Army as a barracks and hospital, and has taken in casualties from the Battle of Waterloo and the Indian Mutiny.
 From 1863, the Hospital treated Royal Navy servicemen suffering from mental illness.

 In 1958, it became an NHS psychiatric hospital (St Nicholas Hospital) before closure in 1993 and sale for private development as houses and apartments.

 Superb aerial view by John Fielding 26 July 2014

 Please note that the Royal Naval Hospital is private residential property.

-Public access is restricted to the Heritage Open Days which are normally in September each year.
+Public access is restricted to the Heritage Open Days in September each year.
 For 2023, these will be Saturday 9 September and Sunday 11 September, from 11am to 3.30pm.